John Brown University: Academics

-John Brown University currently offers 41 undergraduate majors, with the most popular as of 2022-23 being Nursing, Psychology, Family and Human Service, Kinesiology and Graphic Design - 65.
-As a liberal arts college, JBU requires all students to take a core curriculum of classes, which include several Bible classes, English, a foreign language requirement, science credit, the history of Western civilization, a math requirement, wellness, psychology, government, and philosophy.
-In the period from 2003 to 2012, JBU rose from eighth to first in U.S. News & World Report rankings for the Baccalaureate Colleges in the Southern region.
-In 2016, due to growth in graduate programs, the university was moved to the Regional Universities in the Souther region category of U.S. News.
-In 2022, JBU ranked number ten in this list.
-JBU's Business department won first and second place at the Arkansas Governor's Cup Business Plan competition in 2007 and then in 2011 swept the Governor's Cup, receiving first, second, and third.
-In 2017, the JBU Enactus team won the U.S. National Championships and represented the U.S. at the Enactus World Cup in London.
-Its student newspaper, the Threefold Advocate, was named the best student newspaper in Arkansas in 2008 and 2010.
-The University Honors Program has 200 student members, and is designed to allow students to take Honors versions of the necessary core classes, which are supposed to be more challenging and more encouraging of independent student research.
-JBU is one of the few small Christian colleges to offer comprehensive degrees in Graphic Design, Photography, and Digital Media.
-The libraries on campus house 120,000 volumes, and offer Interlibrary loan and tutoring assistance.
+John Brown University currently offers over 50 undergraduate majors.
+In the 2022–2023 and 2023–2024 academic years, the most popular were Nursing (127 students), Psychology (86), Construction Management (83), Mechanical Engineering (74), and Computer Science (71).
+As a liberal arts college, JBU requires all students to complete a core curriculum including classes in the Bible, English, foreign language, science, the history of Western civilization, mathematics, wellness, psychology, government, and philosophy (Undergraduate Catalog, 2022–2023).

+Between 2003 and 2012, JBU rose from eighth to first in U.S. News & World Report rankings for Baccalaureate Colleges (Southern region), and in 2016 was reclassified to Regional Universities (South); it ranked #10 in 2022.
+JBU's business department claimed first and second place in the Arkansas Governor's Cup in 2007 and swept first through third in 2011.
+In 2017, the JBU Enactus team won the U.S. National Championship and advanced to the Enactus World Cup in London.
+The student newspaper, The Threefold Advocate, was named Arkansas's best in 2008 and 2010.

+The University Honors Program enrolls around 200 students and offers enriched core courses emphasizing independent research.
+JBU's libraries hold over 120,000 volumes and provide interlibrary loan and tutoring services.
+Faculty staffing includes 74 full-time and 113 adjunct instructors, with a student–faculty ratio of 14:1; average class size is 20.
+The 2024–2025 enrollment stood at 2,340 total students (1,354 traditional undergraduates, 139 online undergraduates, 468 concurrent/dual, and 379 graduate), with 840 students residing on campus.